Saajan/react-multi-querybuilder/README.md

 # React Multi Querybuilder

+This is a fork of React Two Way Querybuilder.

 A simple react component that lets you build queries dynamically on UI.
 Doesn't depend on any 3-d party libraries.

 ![image](https://github.com/Saajan/react-multi-querybuilder/blob/master/blob/builder.jpg)